-Examining the interaction of the ocean and the atmosphere associated with the AMV in

-CORR reveals an anomalous warming of the atmosphere by the ocean in the warm phase

-Although there is the suggestion of this pattern in CTRL (Fig. 3a), the pattern is clearly 127 distorted by the presence of the cold bias, especially in the subpolar gyre.
-This pattern, 128 in which anomalous heat is given up by the ocean in the northwest and given back to the 129 ocean in the east and the tropics, has been noted by Brown et al. [2016].
-These authors 130 show that cloud feedback plays an important role in models, both for amplifying the 131 AMV signal in the northwestern Atlantic and for transferring heat from the atmosphere 132 to the ocean in the tropical regions.
-We can see this effect in our model when using 133 the total net heat flux for the regression (see Fig. S4) instead of only the sensible and 134 latent heat flux used in Fig. 3b.
-In particular, Fig. S4 shows some amplification of the 135 regression pattern in the subpolar North Atlantic as well as a region of quite pronounced 136 heat input in the tropics that is not so clear from Fig. 3b.
-Since the difference between 137 the sensible and latent heat flux and the net heat flux is dominated by the short wave component, this is consistent with a role for cloud feedback in our model.
-The region of heat uptake by the ocean to the west of Europe is, nevertheless, also found in the model version without cloud feedback discussed by Brown et al. [2016, see their Fig. 4e].
-We suggest that this region of heat uptake is associated with the advection of heat from the northwestern part of the basin by the mid-latitude westerly winds, a process that 143 may also play a role in more tropical latitudes due to advection around the subtropical (Azores) anticyclone.
-Advection of heat by the westerly winds in the atmosphere has been 145 discussed by Yamamoto and Palter [2016] as a mechanism by which the AMV influences 146 European climate.
-It is also interesting to note that the subsurface (200 - 880 m) heat 147 content in CORR regressed on the AMV index with zero lag (not shown) does not show the contrast between the western and eastern sides of the subpolar gyre that one sees in the surface heat flux.
-However, going along with the subsurface heat content anomalies, the subpolar gyre transport is reduced in the warm phase of the AMV (see Figure S5), 151 favouring heat transport convergence in the ocean on the western side of the subpolar gyre 152 at the expense of the eastern side, an issue we shall explore further elsewhere.
-We also 153 note, as for SST, the similarity between the pattern of the AMV-related net surface heat 154 flux in CORR (Fig. S4) and that from the ensemble mean of the CMIP5 models shown in 155 Brown et al. [2016, see their Fig. 1b], albeit with some differences in detail (in CORR, the 156 regression coefficient is higher and the region of strongest heat release to the atmosphere is 157 more confined to the western North Atlantic).
-On the other hand, individual models (see 158 Figure S3 from Brown et al. [2016]) often show very different patterns that are sometimes 159 quite similar to that from CTRL (e.g., GFDL-ESM2M or the MPI-ESM-MR).
-160
+Examining the interaction of the ocean and the atmosphere associated with the AMV in CORR reveals an anomalous warming of the atmosphere by the ocean in the warm phase of the AMV in the northwestern part of the basin, while the atmosphere gives anomalous heat back to the ocean in the eastern and, to a lesser extent, parts of the tropics, thereby leading to a basin-wide warming (see Figure 3b; heat flux is defined as positive upward).
+Although there is the suggestion of this pattern in CTRL (Figure 3a), the pattern is clearly distorted by the presence of the cold bias, especially in the subpolar gyre.
+This pattern, in which anomalous heat is given up by the ocean in the northwest and given back to the ocean in the east and the tropics, has been noted by Brown et al. [2016].
+These authors show that cloud feedback plays an important role in models, both for amplifying the AMV signal in the northwestern Atlantic and for transferring heat from the atmosphere to the ocean in the tropical regions.
+We can see this effect in our model when using the total net heat flux for the regression (see Figure S4) instead of only the sensible and latent heat flux used in Figure 3b.
+In particular, Figure S4 shows some amplification of the regression pattern in the subpolar North Atlantic as well as a region of quite pronounced heat input in the tropics that is not so clear from Figure 3b.
+Since the difference between the sensible and latent heat flux and the net heat flux is dominated by the shortwave component, this is consistent with a role for cloud feedback in our model.
+The region of heat uptake by the ocean to the west of Europe is, nevertheless, also found in the model version without cloud feedback discussed by Brown et al. [2016, Figure 4e].
+We suggest that this region of heat uptake is associated with the advection of heat from the northwestern part of the basin by the midlatitude westerly winds, a process that may also play a role in more tropical latitudes due to advection around the subtropical (Azores) anticyclone.
+Advection of heat by the westerly winds in the atmosphere has been discussed by Yamamoto and Palter [2016] as a mechanism by which the AMV influences European climate.
+It is also interesting to note that the subsurface (200-880 m) heat content in CORR regressed on the AMV index with zero lag (not shown) does not show the contrast between the western and eastern sides of the subpolar gyre that one sees in the surface heat flux.
+However, going along with the subsurface heat content anomalies, the subpolar gyre transport is reduced in the warm phase of the AMV (see Figure S5), favoring heat transport convergence in the ocean on the western side of the subpolar gyre at the expense of the eastern side, an issue we shall explore further elsewhere.
+We also note, as for SST, the similarity between the pattern of the AMV-related net surface heat flux in CORR (Figure S4) and that from the ensemble mean of the CMIP5 models shown in Brown et al. [2016, Figure 1b], albeit with some differences in detail (in CORR, the regression coefficient is higher and the region of strongest heat release to the atmosphere is more confined to the western North Atlantic).
+On the other hand, individual models [Brown et al., 2016, Figure S3] often show very different patterns that are sometimes quite similar to that from CTRL (e.g., GFDL-ESM2M or the MPI-ESM-MR).